asomov/rabbitmq-server-dev/README.md

 ## Run the container and map the source from the host to container

 Check out a project and use volume to map it into the container.
+(there is no way to map data from container to host)

 For instance, if the current folder is the source of rabbitmq-server, then the following command will replace the source from the container with the source from the host.